Auslander-Reiten quiver and representation theories related to KLR-type Schur-Weyl duality: The sequences of positive roots with respect to new notions

-For the cases {\rm (iii)}, {\rm (iv)} and {\rm (v)}, we can assume that $\be$ is contained in the $S$-part of $c$-swing by Theorem \ref{Thm: V-swing} and Lemma \ref{lem: reverse uni}.
+For the cases {\rm (iii)}, {\rm (iv)} and {\rm (v)}, we can assume that $\be$ is contained in the $S$-part of $c$-swing by Theorem~\ref{Thm: V-swing} and Lemma~\ref{lem: reverse uni}.

-{\rm (iii)} Write the positive root as $\zeta$ located in the intersection of the swing containing $\al$ and the maximal $N$-sectional path containing $\be$, and the positive root as $\eta$ located in the intersection of $c$-swing and the maximal $S$-sectional path containing $\al$.
-Then Theorem \ref{Thm: V-swing} and Theorem \ref{thm: short path} tell that
+{\rm (iii)} Write the positive root as $\zeta$ located in the intersection of the swing containing $\al$ and the $N$-path of $\be$, and the positive root as $\eta$ located in the intersection of $c$-swing and the $S$-path of $\al$.
+Then Theorem~\ref{Thm: V-swing} and Theorem~\ref{thm: short path} tell that

 By {\rm (i)}, we have